Motorcycling Victoria founded in 1992, formerly the Auto Cycle Union of Victoria (ACUV), was formed in 1928.

 The first President of the then ACUV was Mr. Fred Yott and the Secretary was Mr. A.Cliff Wilson.

 A lot of volunteers put in many hard yards over the early years, however one person deserves a special mention; William (Bill) Gardiner.
-Mr Gardiner was Secretary of the ACUV from 1940-1974 and during those years was also secretary of the Auto Cycle Council of Australia (ACCA), now Motorcycling Australia, and the Australian Speedway Control Council (ASCC).
+Mr Gardiner was Secretary of the ACUV from 1940-1974 and during those years was also secretary of the Auto Cycle Council of Australia (ACCA).
+As recognition for his tireless work for the ACUV, Mr. Bill Gardiner had the Motocross circuit at the State Motorcycle Sports Complex named in his honour.

 In those days all State Controlling Bodies (SCB) provided two delegates to the ACCA, with one of those delegates from each SCB forming the ASCC.
 Each SCB also had their own Speedway Subcommittee.
 This continued until 1986 when the ASCC ceased to exist and came under the control of the ACCA and the SCB’s – as it is today.